mhrdq8i/docs/docs/Programming/cpp/C++Primer/Chapter_01.md

   - If you can `recompile` the program `without making changes` and it runs without a hitch, we say the program is `portable`.

-  - Linking combines `your object code` with `object code for the functions you use` and with `some standard startup code` to pro-duce a runtime version of your program.The file containing this final product is called the [`executable code`][executable-code]
+  - Linking combines `your object code` with `object code for the functions you use` and with `some standard startup code` to pro-duce a runtime version of your program.The file containing this final product is called the ![`executable code`][executable-code]

 - **Compilation and Linking:**